tyo-nu/MINE-Database/README.md

 ###Pickaxe command-line usage
 Pickaxe.py can be called independently to generate predictions with or without database storage.
 To list all options call `python pickaxe.py -h`.
-To predict all chemical damage reactions on compounds in the iAF1260 model one would call `python -C ./data/ChemicalDamageCofactors.tsv -r ./data/ChemicalDamageOperators.tsv -g 1 -c ./data/iAF1260.tsv`
+To predict all chemical damage reactions for one generation on compounds in the iAF1260 model one would call `python pickaxe.py -C ./data/ChemicalDamageCofactors.tsv -r ./data/ChemicalDamageOperators.tsv -g 1 -c ./data/iAF1260.tsv`